-When you want instant hot water at the bathroom sink, nothing beats an under-sink point-of-use water heater.
+When you want instant hot water at the master bathroom sink, nothing beats an under-sink point-of-use mini water heater.

-Instant point-of-use water heaters are compact and electric.
 Both 120-volt and 240-volt models are available.
-A 120-volt model is easier to install in most situations because you can just plug it in to a conventional electrical outlet—ideally located under the sink.
-Before buying a point-of-use water heater, be sure a grounded electrical outlet is conveniently located to serve it.
+A 120-volt model is easier to install because it plugs into a conventional electrical outlet—ideally located under the sink.
+The 240-volt models heat faster and more efficiently—a requirement for demanding high-flow models.
+Before buying a point-of-use water heater, be sure your home has the necessary electrical hookups and circuits to serve it.

 Featured Resource: Find a Local Pre-Screened Solar Water Heater Pro